ethereum/trin/book/src/developers/core_concepts/archive_nodes.md

 of sequential blocks and tracking changes over time.

-A portal node would not be suited for this activity because it requires sequential blocks rather than posession of data based on the nodes ID.
+A portal node would not be suited for this activity because it requires sequential blocks rather than possession of data based on the nodes ID.
 Hence a Portal Node has a disperse subset of content and would need to ask peers for data for sequential blocks.
 Asking for all sequential blocks would cause an infeasible burden on peers.